 Online ratings are undoubtedly one of the best sources.
 An excellent rating embraces customer experience and gives the product owner the exact insight into where the products stand in the global arena of online marketplaces.

 You need to make sure you have as many product ratings as possible and share those reviews with Google to ensure your ads are ranked in a high enough position.

 Ensure that you have opted into Google product ratings in Google Merchant Center.
 Also, make sure that purchasers can quickly leave a rating on your site and encourage your customer to leave a review.

 Store ratings are also highlighted on Google from other sources on search ads such as Comparison Shopping Sites.
 Remember that, the more reviews you get, the more new customers you can grow.

 Google AdWords ads work on two fronts.
-One is keyword focused text ads, and the other is display ads which focus on product and category information.
+One is keyword-focused text ads, and the other is display ads that focus on product and category information.
 Depending on a user’s search and relevancy, both types of AdWords ads appear in Google search pages.

 If you are a merchant selling blue t-shirt and you notice that your ads are appearing for searchers but not relevant at all, then you can request Google not to show your ads for those search terms.
 For example, a search showing blue jeans, instead of showing a blue t-shirt.

 Those terms are known as Negative Keywords, which is a crucial element in an AdWords campaign and should be chosen carefully.
 You can use Negative Keywords to limit clicks that aren’t relevant, for example, informational search instead of purchase based.